JeremyBankes/Networking/README.md

 # Networking API
-A TCP, client-server, hardware-limited Java networking API.
+A TCP, client-server, Java networking API.

 ## Overview
 This API is a lightweight TCP/UDP networking API ideal for simple Client/Server applications.